TeskaLabs/Keyote-Docs/faq.md

 Upon install, Keyote adds a few lines to your SSH configuration at `~/.ssh/config` that cause SSH to offer your Keyote key.
 Your other keys will still be presented and your Keyote key will only be used if it has access to the service you are connecting to.

-### How does my phone communicate with my computer securely?

-All communication is encrypted and authenticated using keys related to so-called identity of each device.
-These keys are exchanged during a pairing process and pinned for a given communication session.
-The communication is futher enhanced by a session-specific key, that prevents replay attacks.

 ### Can I backup my private key?